Archive for the Category ◊ Merchandise ◊

 Sort of…

-Within the past month I have endangered the lives of several people including mine, with my precarious driving on several occasions.
-I nearly drove two vehicles off the highway by cutting them off abruptly.
-Not to mention snuck between two semi’s going more than thirty-five miles over the speed limit.
+Within the past month I have endangered the lives of several people including mine, with my precarious driving.
+Yesterday, I nearly drove two vehicles off the highway by cutting them off abruptly.
+A week ago, I snuck between two semi’s while traveling more than thirty-five miles over the speed limit.
 On the local roads which run outside my house, I came within inches of ending the day early for a few kids playing with their tricycles.
 In the parking lots of supermarkets I have launched my car nearly five feet into the air by leaping off speed bumps like a ramp.

 What could have caused my absolute disregard for self-preservation?
 What momentous event has triggered the reaper to follow in the wake of my excursions through concrete and asphalt?
 The only thing that’s changed is that I started listening to Vocaloid again.
 One song in particular from my past invokes such need for speed, on such an unfathomable level, I can not physically quell it with my silly five-speed Volkswagen.
 The song in question is of course Little Wings by Caz.